quietly-turning/Lua-For-SM5/_chapter_1/BitmapText.md

 ---

-# Section 1.2 – BitmapText
+# Section 1.2 &mdash; BitmapText

 *BitmapText* Actors are used to display text on the screen.

 As Lua tables, they have two unique elements, `Font` and `Text`.  `Font` should be set to any font in the current or *_fallback* theme's *./Font* directory. `Text` should be set to a string value, but it can be left empty or not declared at all if you intend to programmatically set the text later with the `settext()` method.

 {% highlight lua linenos=table %}